 We presented an ontology engineering framework that supports interpreta- tion of biological data, from different sources, using a highly constrained upper-level ontology, (BTL2), to which GO, PR and ChEBI were aligned.
 The ontology analysis of the content of biological databases yielded a set of ontology patterns, which were used to translate databases’ content into formal ontologies.
 The resultant ontological content was presented to formal scrutiny with DL queries, answered only by means of reasoning.

-As we exemplified our framework under the biological domain, it can be ported to other domains that includes highly constrained and formalized ontologies.
+As we exemplified our framework under the biological domain, it can be ported to other domains that include highly constrained and formalized ontologies.
 For instance, Prestes et al. (2013) described an upper-domain ontology based on IEEE standards for representing intelli- gent agent systems knowledge bases, following DOLCE (Gangemi et al., 2002) and SUMO (Pease et al., 2002).

 The ontology derivate we produce focus on TBox reasoning rather than the analysis of data itself.
 Following this, a databased grounded under a formal ontology might enable the identification of representa- tional flaws under real world situations, opposite to application-driven databases.
 As database is extensive by nature, its organization under real world settlements certainly would be improved when accompanied by formal ontologies.
 Additionally, it may enable further integration capabi- lities by means of automated evaluation using reasoning, e.g. without any dependence in user support.